nathanbraun/nathanbraun-com/content/quotes.md

 ---

+> "In economic terms, inputs and labor “want” to be more productive, to find
+> higher-valued uses.
+But in terms of actual agency that’s no more true than
+> saying that giraffes “want” to have long necks.
+The active agent in
+> biological evolution is natural selection; the active agent in economics is
+> entrepreneurship.
+Entrepreneurs relentlessly seeking profits search for
+> resources that can be moved, transformed, or combined in ways that can be
+> sold at a profit."
+>
+> \- Michael Munger

+---

 > "Life colonized the energy gradients: plants put themselves between sun and stone; animals put themselves between plants and decay.
 Criminals infiltrated